Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>

 <h1>Active Directory Installation</h1>
-This tutorial outlines the installation of Active Directory on a windows server.<br />
+This tutorial outlines the installation and configuration of Active Directory on a windows server.<br />

 <h2>Environments and Technologies Used</h2>